wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

   No providers found
 ```

 Currently on this host, we have a few labels that show the environment this host is running on, and no capability providers.
+All wasmCloud hosts set the `hostcore.*` labels, which are available in auctions (discussed in the reference guide).

 The terminal output you've seen so far is also reflected in the GUI.
 Throughout our guides and tutorials we may alternate between the wasmCloud dashboard UI and terminal-based CLI to reinforce that everything you can do in one view, you can do in the other.